Find It Locally

 For purposes of its overtime exemption provision, the federal Department of Labor defines farm work as including “those employed solely in agriculture,” such as field workers, tractor operators, loaders and drivers, and farm office personnel.
 A worker must be paid overtime during any week(s) in which s/he performs non-exempt work.
 Examples of types of work often performed on farms that generally are NOT exempt from overtime under federal law include:

 For purposes of its minimum wage and overtime exemption provisions, Massachusetts defines farm work as “labor on a farm and the growing and harvesting of agricultural, floricultural, and horticultural commodities.”
-In Massachusetts, a recent court decision has clarified that this language is, at least in the case of overtime, to be interpreted significantly more strictly than the language in the federal overtime exemption.
-While federal law exempts activities that are “incidental” to farming (such as many post-harvest tasks) from overtime, Massachusetts law currently DOES NOT exempt such activities from overtime.
-In addition to being subject to overtime in Massachusetts, such “incidental” activities would likely also be subject to the regular state minimum wage (as opposed to the agricultural minimum wage of $8/hour).*
+A recent court decision has indicated that this language is to be interpreted significantly more strictly than the language in the federal overtime exemption.
+While federal law exempts “secondary agricultural” activities that are “incidental” to farming (such as many post-harvest tasks) from overtime, such activities do no appear to be exempt from overtime or minimum wage under Massachusetts law (note that the state Department of Labor Standards has not yet issued official regulatory guidance that reflects and clarifies this ruling, and will hold hearings on this issue in February 2020).

-Examples of types of work often performed on farms that generally are NOT exempt from overtime (and are likely also subject to the regular minimum wage) under Massachusetts law include:
+Examples of types of work often performed on farms that generally are NOT exempt from overtime and minimum wage under Massachusetts law include:

-The information in this tipsheet was last updated March 2019.
+The information in this tipsheet was last updated January 2020.
 This material is based upon work supported by USDA/NIFA under Award Number 2012-49200-20031.
-Funding was also provided by individual contributors and Local Hero members.
+Funding was also provided by individual contributors and Local Hero members.t